 Ms. Holmes has counseled clients in a wide variety of industries, including software, telecommunications, computer systems, wireless systems, signal processing, electronic commerce, and vehicle components.
 Prior to joining the firm, Ms. Holmes was an engineer with IBM, working in the areas of system development and memory controller chip design.

 Ms. Holmes is Florida Bar Board Certified in the area of Intellectual Property (2007).
 She was recognized as a Georgia "Super Lawyer" for Intellectual Property Law in 2008 and most recently in 2018 and the six years prior by Super Lawyers magazine.
-She was also listed in The Best Lawyers in America® for Patent Law in 2020 and each of the nine years immediately preceding.
+She was also listed in The Best Lawyers in America® for Patent Law in 2021 and each of the ten years immediately preceding.
 Ms. Holmes was recommended by Legal 500 US in 2019 for Patent Prosecution.
 She is AV® rated by Martindale-Hubbell.*

 *CV, BV, and AV are registered certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedure's standards and policies.

 Assists a leading communications company in assessing technologies used by target companies where our client is considering a financial investment in the target company or is considering integrating the target company's technology into their existing products.
 Analyzed IP landscape and identified IP risks and opportunities associated with the technologies.

 Assisted a major U.S. hospitality company navigate a transition from a vendor-supplied product to an internally-developed product, including the assessment of third party patent rights.

 Successfully represented a patent owner in an opposition at the European Patent Office for a patent related to secure communications across a network.